 A laboratory fume hood is a ventilated enclosure that allows laboratory personnel to conduct hazardous work in an enclosed space.
 Fume hoods work to protect users from inhaling harmful vapors by continuously exhausting the airflow away from the workstation and out of the laboratory.
 The sash also serves as a shield to protect the user in the event of an explosion or fire.

-Also known as a laminar flow cabinet, laminar flow closet, or tissue culture hood, a laminar flow hood is an enclosed bench designed to prevent contamination and provide a sterile work area.
-Used for substances that require the utmost purity, air is moved through a high-efficiency particulate air (HEPA) filter and pushed in a laminar flow through the work area.
-This constant flow of pure air keeps the items free of contaminants and airborne substances.
+A laminar flow hood is an enclosed workstation designed to prevent contamination and provide a sterile work area for biological experiments.
+Used for substances that require the utmost purity, such as harmful, disease-causing organisms, air is moved through a high-efficiency particulate air (HEPA) filter and pushed in a laminar flow through the work area.
+Unlike fume hoods, which only work to protect lab personnel, flow hoods protect both personnel and the materials involved.
+The pure airflow keeps materials free of contaminants and airborne substances.

-Laminar flow hoods have two airflow patterns–vertical and horizontal.
+Laminar flow hoods have two airflow patterns, vertical and horizontal.
 In a vertical flow hood, the filtered air flows downward toward the working bench.
-In a horizontal flow hood, yup, you guessed it, the filtered air flows horizontally through the cabinet.
-Regardless of the flow of air, there are three kinds of laminar flow hoods that have been developed to meet various research and clinical needs.
+In a horizontal flow hood, the filtered air flows horizontally through the cabinet.
+Regardless of the flow of air, there are three kinds of laminar flow hoods that have been developed to meet various research and clinical needs: